-- Use the BigFuture Scholarship Search tool to find scholarships, other financial aid, and internships from over 2,200 programs.
+- Use the BigFuture Scholarship Search tool to find scholarships from over 6,000 programs, totaling over $4 billion scholarship dollars yearly.

-- Take part in College Board Opportunity Scholarships, a program that guides you through the college planning process and offers you a chance to earn money for college for each action you complete.
+- Take part in BigFuture Scholarships, a program that guides you through the college and career planning process and offers you a chance to earn money for college for each action you complete.

 - Check the websites of colleges you’re applying to.
 See what scholarships they offer and how to apply.
 Schools may consider you for scholarships after you submit your FAFSA® and, if needed, your CSS Profile.

 - Ask your school counselor about awards for students graduating from your high school and for residents of your town, county, and state.

 - Look into scholarships sponsored by your church, mosque, synagogue, or other religious community; local branches of Rotary or Kiwanis clubs; and your parents’ or your own employers.